polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

       return
 ```

+**Notice** - You might have to change the port number in the above snippet depending upon whether or not you're
+running Magic through its Docker images or not.
 If you open your _"Crypto"_ menu item afterwards, and you expand the _"Receipts"_ tab, you will see
 something resembling the following.

 ![Cryptography receipt](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/crypto-receipt.jpg)

-The *ID* above is the value returned from **[guid.new]**, and simply a randomly generated ID associated
+The ID above is the value returned from **[guid.new]**, and simply a randomly generated id associated
 with your request, created by the client - Allowing the client to persist the invocation any ways he wants
 to on his side - But of course more importantly from the server's perspective becoming the equivalent of
 a _"transaction identifier"_.
-Since the ID is also a part of the payload itself, and hence a part of the
+Since the id is also a part of the payload itself, and hence a part of the
 message the cryptographic signature was generated from, this prevents _"replay attacks"_, where an adversary
 can pick up your payload, and replay the same payload again.
 This is accomplished by checking if the
 **[.request-id]** parts of the payload has been previously executed, and if so, aborting the execution,